Pharmacy In Canada

 *More courses can be required but each school is different so research the schools you are interested in.

 What is the PCAT?

 The PCAT is a 4 hour standardized test with six sections, and is required for admittance into some pharmacy schools in Canada.
 The sections included in the PCAT are Writing, Verbal Ability, Biology, Chemistry, Reading Comprehension, and Quantitative Ability.
-The PCAT costs $199 to write, and tests are given on July 9-10, September 16-18, October 26-30, November 2-6, January 5-6 (2016).
+The PCAT costs $199 to write.
+Registration Deadlines and test dates are listed below in table format.
 PCAT results are generally valid for five years depending on the institution.
 To register or obtain more information on the PCAT, please visit www.pcatweb.info.

 How much do pharmacists make in a year?